Last Updated on January 22, 2021 by Chef Mireille

 Ecuadorian Pasta Cheese Soup with Potatoes – Sopa de Fideos y Queso con Papas is a simple Vegetarian soup that is perfect for cold winter temperatures.

 I love living in New York City and I have always lived in the outer boroughs of Brooklyn and Queens.
 It’s the best of both worlds.
 Instead of feeling like a big city, the outer boroughs is more like a community of villages with each village having it’s own cultural identity.
 Staten Island the the Bronx are also the same.
-Manhattan is only a short train ride away, so you are not too far either.
+Manhattan is only a short train ride away, so you are not too far either from the center of action and all the tourist attractions.

-We have a lot of villages representing the different cultures of NYC – there’s Caribbean, Greek, Latin, Asian, Indian, African, Middle Eastern, Polish, Italian, Jewish, Russian.
-This is where you will get the most traditional, authentic foods of these regions of the world.
+We have a lot of villages representing the different cultures of NYC – there’s Caribbean, Greek, Latin, Asian, Indian, African, Middle Eastern, Polish, Italian, Jewish, Russian and more… This is where you will get the most traditional, authentic foods of these regions of the world.

-If I want good traditional Russian food, I am going to go to Brighton Beach (see my post on Brighton Beach here) – not some fancy restaurant in Manhattan for double the price and half the flavor.
+If I want good traditional Russian food, I am going to go to Brighton Beach (see my post on Brighton Beach here) – not some fancy restaurant in Manhattan for double the price and half the flavor and authenticity.

 Tourists who only stay in Manhattan they just don’t know what they are missing by skipping out on visiting the diverse communities of the outer boroughs.
 Little Italy in Manhattan is a highly commercialized 2 block section where all the food tastes the same, however Little Italy in the Bronx is a thriving traditional community of mom and pop shops, where the owners are so friendly and will talk to you like you are their long lost cousin.